TanStack/table/docs/src/api/column.md

 accessorFn?: AccessorFn<TGenerics['Row']>
 ```

 The resolved accessor function to use when extracting the value for the column from each row.
-Will only be defined if the column definition has a valid accessor key or function defined.
+Will only be defined if the column def has a valid accessor key or function defined.

 #### `columnDef`